 “The Digital Yawn”

-You ever have that moment, where something feels experience something and are somewhat annoyed by it?
+You ever have that moment, where you experience something and are somewhat annoyed by it?
 Better yet, have you ever actually participated in something and end up annoyed at yourself?

 I’m one of those people that feels naked without their phone.
 I used to think I was in the minority, but after my SXSW presentation, I think I’m now just part of the “in” crowd.
 I experimented going digitally naked once and felt the experience strangely freeing and refreshing.
 It’s kind of like carrying a heavy back pack full of essential things and then putting it down for a moment.
 You know you need to pick it back up again but enjoy the break on your back muscles.

 The other day, I was amongst a group of colleagues discussing work life and talking some mild business when it happened again.

 I was witnessing something I sensed was happening more and more in social circles (even in non-social ones).
 Here’s how it goes: